Danielle Smith: Rejoining the Progressive Conservative Party

 Smith and Jim Prentice announcing that she and eight other Wildrose MLAs would be crossing the floor to join the Progressive Conservatives.

 After Redford left politics in the spring of 2014 due to allegations of corruption, the Wildrose party was initially the major beneficiary.
 But this momentum stalled when former federal cabinet minister Jim Prentice became PC leader and premier.
 Under Prentice, the PCs swept four by-elections in October.
 Smith was dealt a second blow at the Wildrose annual general meeting, when an anti-discrimination resolution she strongly supported was voted down while she was out of the room.
 Smith told CBC News that the defeat of the anti-discrimination resolution led her to consider returning to the PCs.

 On December 17, 2014, Smith announced that she, deputy leader Rob Anderson, and seven other Wildrose MLAs were crossing the floor to join the PCs.
 Smith had criticized two other Wildrose MLAs for defecting to the PCs a month earlier; she had publicly said, "there'll be no more floor crossings."
 But it was later revealed that Smith and Prentice had been in talks about a possible merger for months.
 Smith said that several conversations with Prentice revealed that they shared much common ground, particularly on fiscal issues.
 Ultimately, she concluded that it made little sense for her to continue in opposition.
 "If you're going to be the official Opposition leader," she said, "you have to really want to take down the government and really take down the premier.
 I don't want to take down this premier.
 I want this premier to succeed."
 Several weeks after Smith joined the Progressive Conservatives, in a Facebook post, she apologized for the anger her move caused and for not consulting with Albertans before making the decision.
 At the same time, she stood by her decision to "unify conservatives" in the province and said she intended to seek the Progressive Conservative nomination in Highwood for the next election.

 Smith was defeated in her bid for the PC nomination in Highwood by Okotoks Councillor Carrie Fischer on March 28, 2015.
-Smith's defeat was attributed to her floor-crossing, which angered many in her riding.
+Smith's defeat was attributed to her floor-crossing, which angered many in her constituency.
 Fischer lost to Wildrose candidate Wayne Anderson in the general election.

 Out of politics (2015–2022)

 Talk radio

 In the intervening period, Smith hosted a talk radio program on CHQR in Calgary.
 On January 11, 2021, she announced that she was leaving her talk show and Twitter, citing attacks from Twitter trolls, effective February 19, 2021.

+In March 2018, wrote an opinion article supporting the defunding of public schools.
 In July 2021, Smith wrote an opinion article supporting Jason Kenney's referendum on equalization payments, held on October 18, 2021.